Sure Dividend

 Dividend Kings In Focus: Coca-Cola

 Investors looking for the best-in-class dividend growth stocks should consider the Dividend Kings.
 These are stocks that have raised their dividends for at least 50 consecutive years.
-It is no easy task raising a dividend for over five decades, which explains why there are just 53 Dividend Kings.
+It is no easy task to raise a dividend for over five decades, which explains why there are only 55 Dividend Kings.

-In addition, we created a downloadable list of all 53 Dividend Kings, along with important financial metrics like dividend yields, price-to-earnings ratios, and more.
+Additionally, we created a downloadable list of all 55 Dividend Kings, along with key financial metrics such as dividend yields, price-to-earnings ratios, and more.
 You can download your copy of the Dividend Kings list by clicking on the link below:

 Coca-Cola (KO) is a time-tested Dividend King.
 It has raised its dividend for 62 consecutive years.
-This is an extremely impressive history of consistent dividend increases, even in difficult operating environments.
+This is an awe-inspiring history of consistent dividend increases, even in complex operating environments.
 Coca-Cola benefits from global competitive advantages and a recession-resistant business model.

-Investors can expect the company to continue increasing its dividend for many years.
+Investors can expect the company to continue increasing its dividend for many years to come.
 This article will discuss Coca-Cola’s recent earnings, future growth potential, and expected returns.

 Business Overview